-8 Three-fourths of the data from the June 2010-August 2010 quarter were suspect because flow rates as measured by the reference flow meter were outside of tolerance levels.
+^a Three-fourths of the data from the June 2010-August 2010 quarter were suspect because flow rates as measured by the reference flow meter were outside of tolerance levels.
 This was due to a leak in the push-to-connect fitting at the back of the Aethalometer.
 Further details can be found in the Eleventh Quarterly report.
-This quarter negatively affects the eight-year average for percent suspect.
-Without this quarter, the eight-year average would be 0.1% instead of 3.4%.
-9 Sunshine Canyon Landfill North Site operated through May 31, 2017.
+This quarter negatively affects the 12-year average for percent suspect.
+Without this quarter, the 12-year average would be 1.1% instead of 2.9%. ^b Sunshine Canyon Landfill North site operated from June 2016 through May 31, 2017.